Aquses/IoT-humidity-temperature-project/README.md

 # Material
 Component | Purpose
 -| -|
-ESP8266 | A microcontroller used for data collection, data transfer, and data analysis.
+Raspberry Pi Pico Wh | A microcontroller used for data collection, data transfer, and data analysis.
 DHT11 | A sensor used for mesuring the humidity in the air asweel as the temperature 5x Jumper wires | Wires for connecting the different components Breadboard 800 points | A board used to easy connect the sensors without soldering